hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 ---
 Are you looking for a new tent and want to know which one is the best solo backpacking tent?
 Well, the best 1-person tent can be a different one in different environments and situations.
 Are you planning a trip to remote areas?
 Do you want to use your tent during the winter?
 Or are you an ultralight aficionado?

-I would like to give an overview about the best solo person backpacking tents available for 2016.
-My focus goes towards Hilleberg tents - [which are used on many expeditions worldwide](http://europe.hilleberg.com/EN/tent-adventures/testimonials/) - as I have already owned 2 Hillebeg tents in the past and was quite happy with them.

-I have also added a MSR tent (which MSR provided us for testing) as I found it a good alternative on our trips to [Sweden](http://www.hikeventures.com/packrafting-Njuoreatnu-Tornetrask-abisko/) or Japan.
-The MSR tents offer quite good quality and costs less than most of the Hilleberg tents.

-It's also important to know that each tent is made for a specific purpose so there is no one tent fits all tent.
+I would like to give an overview about the best solo backpacking tents available for 2016.
+It's important to know that each tent is made for a specific purpose so there is no one tent fits all tent.
 Some also prefer to sleep in a tarp rather than in a tent.
 However, I will not iclude any tarps in this article since it's all about tents.

 Further, it's also worth to consider that a 1-person tent can be more heavy than a 2-person tent if you would distribute the weight of the 2-person tent over 2 persons.
 So hiking with another person can make you carry less weight.